MiKTeX/miktex/README.md

     mpm --admin --upgrade=basic

-### Making font map files

-Run this, to create font map files required by pdfTeX, LuaTeX and XeTeX:

-	initexmf --admin --mkmaps

 ### Running the pdfTeX engine for the first time

 You can now test the MiKTeX setup by running